 My Call with a Disc Injury Client

-I was talking to a client last week who is receiving steroid injections for a C3-C4 herniated disc after a rear-end car accident.
+I was talking to a client last week who is receiving epidural steroid injections for a C3-C4 herniated disc after a rear-end car accident.
 She was saying that she wanted to get the case resolved, if possible, and get the surgery next year when she had fewer commitments.

 Now, I don’t want my client to think I’m suggesting getting surgery to improve the value of her case.
 Because I’m not.
-But the reality is that if she is going to get the surgery, she should wait to resolve her case until after the surgery because I believe you could drive a truck through the difference between herniated disc injury cases that are treated with steroid injection and those that require surgery.
+But the reality is that if she will get the surgery, she should wait to resolve her case until after the surgery because I believe you could drive a truck through the difference between herniated disc injury cases that are treated with steroid injection and those that require surgery.

 So how much of a difference is there between steroid injections and surgery?
 I pulled some recent verdicts to see what the steroid injection verdicts look like.
 Please keep in mind these are not Miller & Zois cases, but cases we found through research.
 My need for clarity on this point will become clear in about 2 seconds.

 - Leverett v.
 Wray Trucking (2020): A 70-year-old man was sideswiped by an eighteen-wheeler.
 H is diagnosed with a neck herniation.
 When PT fails, he gets steroid shots.
 The jury awarded him a $639,000 verdict.